Scheriproct

 How does Scheriproct work?

-Scheriproct contains two ingredients, which work together to provide relief and clear up the symptoms of haemorrhoids.
+Scheriproct contains two ingredients that work together to provide relief and alleviate the symptoms of haemorrhoids.

-Prednisolone is a corticosteroid that is widely used to treat inflammation.
+Prednisolone is a corticosteroid widely used to treat inflammation.
 It reduces redness, swelling and inflammation in and around the anus.

 Cinchocaine is a local topical anaesthetic.
-It causes numbness to the area it is applied to by blocking nerve signals.
+It causes numbness in the area it is applied to by blocking nerve signals.

 How long does Scheriproct take to work?